 State politics isn’t the only thing fishy going on in Sacramento, which is practically within casting distance of some of California’s best fishing spots.

-Sacramento County borders parts of the Sacramento River and Sacramento-San Joaquin Delta, some of the most productive waters in the entire state containing salmon, striped bass, and lots more.
+Sacramento County borders parts of the Sacramento River and California Delta (Sacramento-San Joaquin River Delta), some of the most productive waters in the entire state containing salmon, striped bass, and lots more.

 The county is also home to the lower American River, an excellent tributary in its own right, as well as numerous lakes and ponds filled with trout, bass, catfish, and other game fish.